Several methods can help increase fetal heart rate in early pregnancy, including hydration, nutrition, and gentle exercise.

 Maintaining a healthy fetal heart rate is crucial during early pregnancy.
 It’s a sign of proper development and indicates that the baby is receiving adequate oxygen.
 As expectant parents, the well-being of the little one often takes precedence.
 Various factors can influence fetal heart rate, and knowing how to encourage a healthy rhythm can be empowering.

-Fetal heart rates typically range from 120 to 160 beats per minute during the first trimester.
+Early in pregnancy the rate starts near 110 bpm, climbs to roughly 170 bpm around nine weeks, then settles into the healthy 110-160 bpm window by the end of the first trimester.
 However, many expectant parents wonder how to increase fetal heart rate in early pregnancy?
 This question arises from the desire to ensure their baby is thriving.
 The good news is that there are several natural ways to promote a healthy fetal heartbeat.

 Understanding Fetal Heart Rate